0dayfall/investgo/README.md

 ## Usage

 ### Command line
 There are 3 command that can be run: search, historical and file.
 Search searches for bonds, equities, crypto and so on and presents results.
-The file command reads a file of symbold and write for each one historical data to SYMBOL.csv file.
-Here is an example of the historical command:
+The file command reads a file of symbols separated by newline and write for each one historical data to <SYMBOL>.csv file.
+Finally here is an example of the historical command which prints to screen:

 ```
 λ go run main.go historical -symbol ERICb -assetType equities -country Sweden -fromDate 02/03/2021